 Zakimi Castle was built in the early 1400s by the Chuzan Kingdom which ruled over central Okinawa Honto.
 The castle served as a safeguard against rebels in the north, after the Chuzan Kingdom defeated the Hokuzan Kingdom in the north and eventually united the island into the Ryukyu Kingdom.

-There is a small museum next to the parking lot with displays on local art, folkcraft, and history.
+The Yuntanza Museum next to the parking lot has displays on local art, folkcraft, and history.
 The museum does not focus on the castle in particular, but rather gives a general perspective on the local community, including exhibits on archaeological relics, dwellings, funerary customs and the war.

 Take bus number 28 from Naha Bus Terminal to Takashiho Iriguchi (高志保入口, 80 minutes, 1060 yen, 2-4 buses per hour), from where the castle ruins can be reached in a 20-30 minute walk.
 Alternatively, there are infrequent buses along line 29 that stop at Zakimi bus top (座喜味, 80 minutes, 1020 yen, 5-6 buses per day), a ten minute walk from the castle ruins.